← All posts

 Notch and HabitKit look similar at first glance.
 Both use a dot grid.
 Both are iPhone apps with clean, minimal design.
 Both have one-time pricing.
-If you’re trying to decide between them, the visual similarity makes the comparison harder than it needs to be.
+If you are trying to decide between them, the visual similarity makes the comparison harder than it needs to be.

 What the dots mean in each app